A big concern for a lot of fiddle leaf fig owners—or potential fiddle leaf fig owners—is their toxicity to cats, dogs, and humans.

-Class 2 Toxicity is minor.
-It may cause a mine illness if ingested, like vomiting or diarrhea.
+Class 2 is minor toxicity: It may cause a minor illness if ingested, resulting in vomiting or diarrhea.

 Toxicity Class 3

-Oxalates are the next class where the sap contains oxalate crystals which can cause drooling and breathing difficulties if ingested.
-In this case, you would not want your dog or cat or child ingesting any plant identified as Class 3.
+Oxalates are the next class where the sap contains oxalate crystals, which can cause drooling and breathing difficulties if ingested.
+In this case, you would not want your dog, cat, or child ingesting any plant identified as Class 3.

 Toxicity Class 4

 Dermatitis is identified in plants under Class 4 toxicity.
-Lip and mouth irritation will be present if the plant is ingested and it can cause skin irritation and rash if you have come in contact with the sap.
+Because these plants do contain some oxalates, lip and mouth irritation will be present if the plant is ingested, and it can cause skin irritation and rash if you have come in contact with the sap.

-Some plants that are very poisonous are Azaleas, Mistletoe, Hydrangea, several Lily varieties, Oleander, Rhododendron to name a few.
+Some plants that are very poisonous are azaleas, mistletoe, hydrangea, several lily varieties, oleander, and rhododendron, to name a few.

-Fiddle Leaf Philodendron or Horse Head Philodendron (philodendron bipennifolium) is poisonous and sometimes gets confused with Ficus Lyrata, fiddle leaf figs, because of its name.
+Fiddle leaf philodendron or horsehead philodendron (philodendron bipennifolium) is poisonous and sometimes gets confused with ficus lyrata, or fiddle leaf figs, because of its name.